green-labs/ppx_react_hook_form/doc/transformation.md

 }
 and controlOfInputs
 and variantOfInputs = | @as("example") Example | @as("exampleRequired") ExampleRequired | @as("cart") Cart
-and registerOptionsOfInputs<'setValueAs> = {required?: bool, setValueAs: 'setValueAs}
+and registerOptionsOfInputs<'setValueAs> = {required?: bool, setValueAs?: 'setValueAs, valueAsNumber?: bool}
-and formStateOfInputs = {isDirty: bool, isValid: bool, errors: fieldErrorsOfInputs}
+and formStateOfInputs = {
+  isDirty: bool,
+  isValid: bool,
+  errors: fieldErrorsOfInputs,
+  dirtyFields: fieldDirtyOfInputs
+}
 and fieldErrorsOfInputs = {
   example?: fieldErrorOfInputs,
   exampleRequired?: fieldErrorOfInputs,